 staff numbers and what staff members will be doing

 zoo entrance and exit points

 Applicants must ensure the zoo would not affect:

-The Council may consult with Cambridgeshire Constabulary, Cambridgeshire Fire & Rescue Service, the general public, national institutions / specialists concerned with the operation of zoos in the UK and other relevant persons.
+The Council may consult with Cambridgeshire Constabulary, Cambridgeshire Fire and Rescue Service, the public, national institutions / specialists concerned with the operation of zoos in the UK and other relevant persons.